JFIT: a framework to obtain combined experimental results through joint fits: Examples demonstrating the benefits of joint fitting

 As a first example, we examine the problem of combining the results of two experiments that found a resonance in an invariant mass spectrum, at a mass of $126\gevcc$.
-The parameters of interest, the mass of the resonance, $m_{\rm Res}$, and its branching fraction, BF, to the observed final state, are obtained from a one-dimentional maximum-likelihood fit to the distribution of invariant mass, $m$, of the final-state particles.
+The parameters of interest are: \begin{itemize} \item the mass of the resonance, $m_{\rm Res}$; \item its observed rate in the final state under study, which results from the product of the production cross section, $\sigma$, and the decay branching fraction, \BR, normalised to its expected value, e.g., that predicted by a particular model, $R = \frac{\sigma\times\BR}{\sigma_\mathrm{Exp.}\times\BR_\mathrm{Exp.}}$. \end{itemize} These are obtained from a one-dimensional maximum-likelihood fit to the distribution of invariant mass, $m$, of the final-state particles.

-Samples corresponding to the datasets of experiments 1 and 2 are generated in the invariant-mass range of $[100,160]\gevcc$ according to a model containing three events species: signal, peaking background and combinatorial background.
+Samples corresponding to the datasets of experiments 1 and 2 are generated in the invariant-mass range $[100,160]\gevcc$ according to a model containing three events species: signal, peaking background and combinatorial background.
 Signal events are generated from a sum of two Crystal Ball (CB) functions~\cite{ref:CB}: core and tail, with different peak positions.
 Peaking and combinatorial background events are generated from a Gaussian and a fourth order Chebyshev polynomial function, respectively.
 This model is roughly inspired by the search for the Standard Model Higgs boson from ATLAS~\cite{ref:atlas} and CMS~\cite{ref:cms}, although, with rather different event yields and signal to background ratios.
-As the underlying physics is assumed to be unique, the same model is used to generate events for both experiments.
-To emulate in a simple way different overall efficiencies and event-selection strategies, the datasets corresponding to the two experiments have significantly different numbers of signal and background events.
-Five hundred pairs of datasets are generated, where the numbers of events of each species are Poisson-distributed, using PDFs that are summarised in Tab.~\ref{tab:genModels}.
+For simplicity, the same signal and background models are used to generate events for both experiments.
+Hence, both the underlying physics and some experimental factors, such as the resolution, are assumed to be unique.
+However, to emulate in a simple way different overall efficiencies and event-selection strategies, the datasets corresponding to the two experiments have significantly different numbers of signal and background events.
+In both cases, the mean value of the signal yield corresponds to $R=1.0$.
+Five hundred pairs of datasets are generated, where the numbers of events of each species are Poisson-distributed, using probability density functions (PDFs) that are summarised in Table~\ref{tab:genModels}.
 The invariant mass distribution of experiment 1 is shown in Fig.~\ref{fig:massPlot}.